FFAR Awards $295,000 Grant to Strengthen Urban Agriculture Systems for Farmers and Communities

 Collaborators at several Bay-Area nonprofit organizations including Multinational Exchange for Sustainable Agriculture (MESA) and Planting Justice.

 “In order to ensure urban agriculture can grow and sustainably feed urban populations into the future, we need to better understand urban agriculture challenges from a policy and systems perspective,” said Sowerwine.
-“This Foundation for Food and Agriculture Research grant will support both research and a participatory process with the public to co-create solutions that can support ecological sustainability, economically viable livelihoods, and equitable access to fresh, healthy, and affordable foods in culturally acceptable ways.”
+“This Foundation for Food & Agriculture Research grant will support both research and a participatory process with the public to co-create solutions that can support ecological sustainability, economically viable livelihoods and equitable access to fresh, healthy and affordable foods in culturally acceptable ways.”

 Research will take place in the San Francisco East Bay Region of Northern California and findings will be applicable to other urban communities throughout the United States.